 Leiden University is the only Dutch university that offers a full master’s specialisation in School Psychology.
 A unique feature of our programme is the mix of a focus on supporting all school pupils to do well academically and emotionally as well as a focus on youths with special needs (e.g., behavior or learning difficulties).

 This master's specialisation was first offered in 2016-2017.
-It responds to and prepares our students for a number of recent changes in the care for children and adolescents: legislation concerning Inclusive Education (‘Wet op Passend Onderwijs’) and Youth Care (‘Jeugdwet’).
-One of the consequences of this new legislation is that schools are responsible for an optimal development of all students, including those with special needs.
+It responds to and prepares our students for a number of recent changes in the care for children and adolescents.
+In many countries, schools are increasingly being held responsible for an optimal development of all students, including those with special needs.
+In the Netherlands, new legislation concerning Inclusive Education (‘Wet op Passend Onderwijs’) and Youth Care (‘Jeugdwet’) has been passed.
 It is to be expected that schools (primary and secondary) will consult or hire more specialists, such as school psychologists, in order to meet the criteria for inclusive education, for teacher training, and for developing school policy.

 Why study School Psychology at Leiden University?

-• Leiden University is the only institution in the Netherlands where you can study this master specialization.
+• Leiden University is the only institution in the Netherlands where you can study this master specialisation.

 • A broad perspective is offered, by not only focussing on the learning experience of students, but also on those who encounter problems.
 Therefore you will work with students, parents, teachers and other institutions, which makes it a very diverse workfield.

 • Schoolpsychologist are internationally recognised as crucial key figures within education, who dedicate themselves to policy and training, but also to diagnostics and student guidance.